seansovine/numerical_examples/README.md

 ## `cpp_matrix`

-This is the start of a very basic C++ matrix class template library.
+This is a basic C++ matrix class template library.
 Currently implements matrix and vector types with scalar and matrix-matrix multiplication.
-Definitely a work-in-progress.

 See the project [README](./cpp_matrix/README.md).